RhetTbull/osxphotos/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-69-orange.svg?style=flat)](#contributors)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 OSXPhotos provides the ability to interact with and query Apple's Photos.app library on macOS and Linux.
 You can query the Photos library database — for example, file name, file path, and metadata such as keywords/tags, persons/faces, albums, etc. You can also easily export both the original and edited photos.
+OSXPhotos also works with iPhoto libraries though some features are available only for Photos.

 <p align="center"><img src="docs/screencast/demo.gif?raw=true" width="713" height="430"/></p>